 What is transsphenoidal surgery?

 Transsphenoidal literally means “through the sphenoid sinus.”
-It is a surgical procedure performed through the nose and sphenoid sinus to remove pituitary tumors (Fig. 1).
-Transsphenoidal surgery can be performed with a microscope, endoscope, or both.
-The procedure is often a team effort between neurosurgeons and ear, nose, and throat (ENT) surgeons.
+It is a surgery performed through the nose and sphenoid sinus to remove pituitary tumors (Fig. 1).
+Transsphenoidal surgery can be performed with a endoscope, microscope, or both.
+It is often a team effort between neurosurgeons and ear, nose, and throat (ENT) surgeons.

 A traditional microscopic technique uses a skin incision under the lip and removal of a large portion of the nasal septum so that the surgeon can directly see the area.
 A minimally invasive technique, called endoscopic endonasal surgery, uses a small incision at the back of the nasal cavity and causes little disruption of the nasal tissues.
 The ENT surgeon works through the nostrils with a tiny camera and light called an endoscope.
 In both techniques, bony openings are made in the nasal septum, sphenoid sinus, and sella to reach the pituitary.
 Once the pituitary is exposed, the neurosurgeon removes the tumor.